YenruoY/NodeJS-docker-env/README.md

 # About

 This is a scrip I made for my local ReactJS development.
 I don't use NodeJS or NPM package manager and don't have the need to install NodeJS locally.
-Hence I build this scrip and Docker files that allow me to run NodeJS inside a container when needed, where the files are accessible from my host machine and the data stays persistent between the container and the host machine.
+Hence, I build this scrip and Docker files that allow me to run NodeJS inside a container when needed, where the files are accessible from my host machine and the data stays persistent between the container and the host machine.

 # Why not use some NodeJS Docker image?